dantleech/blog/content/posts/2025/10-18-weymouth.md

 the computer game "Half-Life" whereby the vines would pull you up to a pair of toothy-jaws.
 In this case they only clung to my clothing and my bike and actually prevented me fromm continuing without unpicking them slowly from myself, my tent and my bike.
+I needed a machete.

 ![Camera/IMG_20251018_105648_501.jpg](/images/mannheim2025/202510172339-badtrail.jpg)
 *This is where things went wrong*

-The front tire was not absolutely flat.
+The front tire was now absolutely flat.
 I checked the distance left on the
 trail: 300 meters.
 It didn't get much easier but there was no point in turning back and I pushed my bike from behind under fallen trees and navigated blankets of stingy-nettles until finally emerging onto the a road.